denoiseR: A Package for Low Rank Matrix Estimation: Methods for low-rank matrix estimation

+The parameters $(\lambda, \gamma)$ are then estimated by minimizing (G)SURE.
+However, minimizing (G)SURE can prove to be difficult and unstable.
+The difficulty is due to the fact that (G)SURE is a piecewise smooth surface with occasionnal jumps as a function of $\lambda$, and the higher $\gamma$, the higher the jumps.
+The unstability of the (G)SURE selection is due to the fact that, although unbiased, the risk estimate has some variance.
+Consequently, in situation of low signal-to-noise ratio, the global minimum may occur at a value of $(\lambda, \gamma)$ that has poor estimation properties for the low rank matrix $\hat \mu_{\lambda, \gamma}$. \citet{SardySBITE2012} studied the smoothness and the minimization of SURE in regression, and \citet{sardy15} compared a SURE surface to the $\ell_2$-loss surface in low rank matrix estimation.

+Of course, minimizing over $\lambda$ for $\gamma=1$ (i.e., soft-thresholding) is easier than minimizing over $(\lambda, \gamma)$.
+In addition, when estimation of $\sigma^2$ is poor, SURE may lead to a poor selection of the regularisation parameter(s).

-which does not require knowledge of $\sigma^2$.
-Aiming at good rank recovery, they also employed the quantile universal threshold (QUT) to select $\lambda$ \citep{Sardy16}.
-The rationale of QUT is to select the threshold $\lambda^{\rm QUT}$ at the bulk edge of what a threshold should be to reconstruct the correct model with high probability under the null hypothesis that$\mu=O$ (the $n\times p$ matrix with zeros for entries).
-For that specific value $\lambda^{\rm QUT}$, they minimize SURE($\lambda^{\rm QUT}, \gamma$) over $\gamma$.
+Nevertheless, the ATN estimator \eqref{eq:sard} has shown excellent recovery properties in experiments \citep{sardy15, JosseWager}, in particular in comparison with the soft-thresholding estimator~\eqref{eq:soft}.
+This is particularly true when the signal-to-noise ratio is moderate or high, in which case the minimum of (G)SURE over $(\lambda, \gamma)$ is close to the minimum of the (unknown) $\ell_2$-loss and therefore leads to good estimation with ATN.
+For good rank recovery, \citet{sardy15} employed the quantile universal threshold (QUT) to select $\lambda$ \citep{Sardy16}.
+The rationale of QUT is to select the threshold $\lambda^{\rm QUT}$ at the bulk edge of what a threshold should be to reconstruct the correct model with high probability under the null hypothesis that $\mu=O$ (the $n\times p$ matrix with zeros for entries).
+Then they minimize GSURE($\lambda^{\rm QUT}, \gamma$) over~$\gamma$.